cloocher/xmlhasher/README.md

 How fast is it?
 Try it for your self - [benchmark.rb](https://github.com/cloocher/xmlhasher/blob/master/benchmark/benchmark.rb)

 ```
-Benchmarking conversion of small xml from text to Hash:
+Converting small xml from text to Hash:

                  user     system      total        real
 activesupport(rexml)     0.380000   0.000000   0.380000 (  0.385326)